Chapter Two: Merciless Encounter

 "You need not thank me, Syreene."
 He flustered, almost choking on his words after he recognized his slip up.
 Quickly redeeming himself, he offered his hand in greeting, "I'm Father Narus Benoventeg.
 It's a pleasure meeting you."

 "Father…Narus?"
 Puzzled, she focused on him.
 Earlier she had noticed the blade he carried on his back, the priestly garments, but the two features were so far off that she didn't challenge her assumptions.
 She leaned into him, her interest peaked, "From Dovve District?
 The clergyman with whom my brother had an appointment with?"
-She enveloped her hands with his, "A paladin!
+She took his hand, "A paladin!
 How fortunate!"

 "Heh, more or less.
 I carry many titles."